BigBrainAFK/CCS-UE5-Modding/README.md

 ## 0. Getting the tools

+First extract the repository zip file into a folder of its own for example `CCS Mods`.

 Go through `__tools` and read each `README.md` to know where to download the tool from and where to place it

 If you just want to browse assets and extract models/textures and not create mods all you need is `__tools\FModel`.